sallymroberts/SceneFrancisco/README.md

 ![image](https://raw.githubusercontent.com/sallymroberts/SceneFrancisco/master/static/images/movie_detail_screen_shot.png)

 ### <a name="FilmData"></a>Movie data from San Francisco Film Commission
-View public dataset published by the San Francisco Film Commission at: https://data.sfgov.org/Culture-and-Recreation/Film-Locations-in-San-Francisco/yitu-d5am
+This is the public dataset published by the San Francisco Film Commission that I used as the primary source of data for my application.
+Click https://data.sfgov.org/Culture-and-Recreation/Film-Locations-in-San-Francisco/yitu-d5am to view this data.
 ![image](https://raw.githubusercontent.com/sallymroberts/SceneFrancisco/master/static/images/SanFranciscoFilmCommissionData.png)

 ### <a name="Structure"></a>Structure